hydrologic units in Virginia

 In southeast Virginia, the natural decaying organic matter in the Dismal Swamp may interact with the chlorine used in drinking water purification plants.
 That interaction can create a high level of trihalomethanes, a chemical that could create serious health effects.
 Residents of the City of Chesapeake claimed that miscarriages were caused by high levels of trihalomethanes in the drinking water from the Northwest River Water Treatment Plant.

 Some chemicals have been introduced into the environment, or concentrated far beyond natural "background" levels.
 For example, rainwater that washes off a lawn, golf course, or soccer field that has just been fertilized will carry nitrates into the local streams and lakes.
 If someone dumps old motor oil onto a driveway, after changing the oil in their car, then that pollution will seep into the ground and contaminate the water.
-Plumes of gasoline and heating oil pollution have been mapped, showing the spread of the chemical from leaking undergroud storage tanks.
+Plumes of gasoline and heating oil pollution have been mapped, showing the spread of the chemical from leaking underground storage tanks.

 However, too much of a good thing can create a problem.
 If a rainstorm washes the fertilizer that we just spread on the lawn out into the gutter/ditch, those nutrients have been wasted and will end up growing weeds in a ditch, or flow all the way to a stream and change its chemistry rather than help you grow grass or crops.
+Contaminated rainwater can also seep underground, especialy in karst topography with caves and sinkholes, sending a plume of pollution into the groundwater.

 Nearly all wastewater treatment plants in Virginia were built after World War Two.
 Prior to treatment, sewers simply carried human waste directly to rivers, and the solution to pollution was dilution.
 The people living next to the sewage pipe may not have thought that was an effective solution, and ultimately government agencies acted to clean up wastewater.